zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 --enable-resilient-deletion true
 ```

-Enable Resilient create and delete on a _new_ scale set using [az standby-vm-pool create](/cli/azure/standby-vm-pool).
+To enable Resilient create and delete on a _new_ scale set:
 ```azurecli-interactive
 az vmss create \
 --name <myScaleSet> \